Jimmy Fallon’s ‘That’s My Jam’ Game Show Headed To NBC

 On The Tonight Show Starring Jimmy Fallon, the late-night host often plays unique games and performs one-of-a-kind skits with the celebrities visiting the program to promote their latest efforts.
-Hilarity always ensues, leading to many laugh out loud moments that quickly go viral online the following day.
+Hilarity always ensues, leading to many laugh-out-loud moments that quickly go viral online the following day.

 Fallon is now taking some of the music-based segments that he has made famous and is putting them into a new hourlong game show that he is executive producing for NBC called That’s My Jam.